Skip to content

 1. Membership Elections, Terms, and Quorum.

-2. Except as otherwise specified above or in another governing Regulation for a particular committee, the terms of membership for faculty members elected to standing committees of the Senate, and for members of all special committees of the Senate shall begin on June 16, the regular term of membership of a faculty member of such a Senate committee shall be three years, terms shall be staggered such that an approximately equal number of faculty members are elected each year, and there is no general restriction on serving multiple consecutive terms.
+1. Except as otherwise specified above or in another governing regulation for a particular committee, the terms of membership for faculty members elected to standing committees of the Senate, and for members of all special committees of the Senate, shall begin on June 16, the regular term of membership of a faculty member of such a Senate committee shall be three years, terms shall be staggered such that an approximately equal number of members are elected each year, and there is no general restriction on serving multiple consecutive terms.

-3. The secretary of the Senate shall notify faculty members who are appointed or elected by the Senate to membership on any standing or special committee.
+2. The secretary of the Senate shall notify the individuals who are appointed or elected by the Senate to membership on any standing or special committee.
 These members shall be notified immediately following such election or appointment to their new positions.

-4. A quorum for any committee shall consist of a majority of the voting members unless otherwise provided, as for the Senate Consolidated Hearing Committee.
+3. A quorum for any committee shall consist of a majority of the voting members unless otherwise provided.

 2. Committee Officers Appointment and Confirmation.

-1. For each standing committee of the Senate, unless otherwise specified in another governing Regulation (and except for the Executive Committee, and Consolidated Hearing Committee, as described above), the committee officers, selected from the elected faculty members of the committee, shall be appointed and confirmed as follows.
-There shall be a committee chairperson.
-Also, if appropriate based on current circumstances, as annually determined by the Academic Senate President and ratified by the Senate Executive Committee, there shall be either a co-chairperson or a vice- chairperson.
-The Academic Senate President annually appoints the committee officers with ratification by the Senate Executive Committee, and then subject to confirmation of the Senate-elected committee's voting membership.
+1. For each standing committee of the Senate, unless otherwise specified in another governing regulation (and except for the ASEC, and SCHC, as described above), the committee officers, selected from the elected faculty members of the committee, shall be appointed and confirmed as follows.
+There shall be a committee chair.
+Also, if appropriate based on current circumstances, as annually determined by the senate president and ratified by the ASEC, there shall be either a co-chair or a vice-chair.
+The senate president annually appoints the committee officers with ratification by the ASEC, and then subject to confirmation of the Senate-elected committee's voting membership.
 There is no general restriction on any officer being reappointed to multiple consecutive annual terms.

 2. For each special committee of the Senate, the above-described process shall also apply, unless otherwise provided for in the charge approved upon establishment of the special committee.

-3. The chairperson of any standing or special committee may at any time appoint a member or other person to act as secretary for the committee.
+3. The chair of any standing or special committee may at any time appoint a member or other person to act as secretary for the committee.

-The President of the Senate, or the President's designee, shall be an ex officio, nonvoting member of all Senate Standing Committees (and also of each special committee of the Senate unless otherwise provided for in the charge approved upon establishment of the special committee).
+The senate president or designee, shall be an ex officio, nonvoting member of all Senate standing committees (and also of each special committee of the Senate unless otherwise provided for in the charge approved upon establishment of the special committee).

 4. Privileges of the Senate Floor.

-For any standing or special committee of the Senate established under this Policy 6-002 (and also for any other University committee which has been scheduled to present a report to the Senate), committee members, whether voting or nonvoting ex officio, not having membership on the Senate shall have the privilege of discussion on matters being reported to the Senate by the committee of which they are members.
+For any standing or special committee of the Senate established under this policy and also for any other university committee that has been scheduled to present a report to the Senate, committee members, whether voting or nonvoting ex officio, not having membership on the Senate shall have the privilege of discussion on matters being reported to the Senate by the committee of which they are members.

-1. For each standing committee of the Senate, a permanent general charter, updated consistent with the provisions of this Policy and any other governing Regulation, shall be approved by the Senate Executive Committee, kept in the Academic Senate Office, and made available to all committee members.
+1. For each standing committee of the Senate, a permanent general charter, updated consistent with the provisions of this policy and any other governing regulation, shall be approved by the ASEC, kept in the Senate Office, and made available to all committee members.
 In addition, any special task assigned to a standing committee during a particular time period shall be described in a special charge delivered to the committee's officer(s).

-2. Each standing committee of the Senate shall report to the Senate, and unless otherwise provided shall at least annually submit for the information of the Senate a report of recent activities (except that reports of a confidential nature, including activities of the Consolidated Hearing Committee as described in Policy 6-011, shall be directed only to the Senate Executive Committee).
+2. Each standing committee of the Senate shall report to the Senate, and unless otherwise provided shall at least annually submit for the information of the Senate a report of recent activities (except that reports of a confidential nature, including activities of the SCHC as described in Policy 6-011, shall be directed only to the ASEC).

-3. For each special committee of the Senate, a committee description and special charge approved by the Senate Executive Committee shall be kept in the Academic Senate Office, delivered to the committee's officer(s) and made available to all committee members.
+3. For each special committee of the Senate, a committee description and special charge approved by the ASEC shall be kept in the Senate Office, delivered to the committee's officer(s) and made available to all committee members.
 The special committee shall submit a report of such type and at such time as provided for in the charge.

 1. Scope.

-1. Elections within the Senate include election of the President/President-elect of the Senate, election of faculty members for all standing committees of the Senate, and such other elections as may be required for any special Senate committee or other University committee.
-All elections shall be supervised and conducted by the Senate Personnel and Elections Committee, and shall be conducted during a regular or special meeting of the Senate and shall be conducted by secret ballot electronic or otherwise.
-Any particular election (other than of the Senate President/President-elect) may be conducted outside of a meeting through electronic means (electronic mail or a secure internet site or similar means) if so recommended by the Personnel and Elections Committee and approved by the Senate Executive Committee.
+1. Elections within the Senate include election of the senate president/president-elect, election of faculty members for all standing committees of the Senate, and such other elections as may be required for any special Senate committee or other university committee.
+All elections shall be supervised and conducted by the SPEC, and shall be conducted during a regular or special meeting of the Senate and shall be conducted by secret ballot electronic or otherwise.
+Any particular election (other than of the senate president/president-elect) may be conducted outside of a meeting through electronic means (electronic mail or a secure internet site or similar means) if so recommended by the SPEC and approved by the ASEC.

 2. Nominations.

-1. The Senate Personnel and Elections Committee shall prepare nomination slates for all elections conducted within the Senate.
-For each elected standing committee of the Senate or other Senate-elected committee, the Personnel and Elections Committee shall prepare a slate containing a number of nominees equal to or greater than one and one-half times the number of positions to be filled.
-After presenting the slate to the Senate, the Chairperson of the Personnel and Elections Committee shall open the slate to additional nominations from the floor.
+1. The SPEC shall prepare nomination slates for all elections conducted within the Senate.
+For each elected standing committee of the Senate or other Senate-elected committee, the SPEC shall prepare a slate containing a number of nominees equal to or greater than one and one-half times the number of positions to be filled.
+After presenting the slate to the Senate, the SPEC Chair shall open the slate to additional nominations from the floor.

-2. If the Senate is requested to make nominations or recommendations for a committee to be appointed by the University administration, the Personnel and Elections Committee shall prepare the list of nominees.
+2. If the Senate is requested to make nominations or recommendations for a committee to be appointed by the university administration, the SPEC shall prepare the list of nominees.

 3. Balloting Procedures.